Americans take largest lead against Europe in Ryder Cup - NewsBreak

 “I think we have a lot of guys on this team that really hate losing, and so individual matches tomorrow, I think guys are going to be fired up and ready to play,” Scheffler said.
 “Hopefully, finish this thing off.”

-The six-point lead ties the modern record Europe set in 2004 at Oakland Hills in a record rout.
+Schauffele leads off against Rory McIlroy, who has lost all three of his matches and has yet to play the 16th hole since the practice rounds.
+He's followed by Cantlay against Lowry.

-Rahm was unbeaten in team play.
-The world’s No. 1 player, looking every bit the part, teamed with Ryder Cup record-setter Sergio Garcia to win foursomes in the morning and then hold out to beat Brooks Koepka and cold-putting Jordan Spieth in fourballs.
+Rahm was unbeaten in team play, one of the few bright spots for Europe.
+The world's No. 1 player, looking every bit the part, teamed with Garcia to win foursomes in the morning and then held on to beat Brooks Koepka and cold-putting Jordan Spieth in fourballs.

 Right when it looked as though the Americans might square the match, Rahm made a 30-foot birdie on the 16th hole and Spieth missed from 12 feet — the sixth time in fourballs he missed from that range or closer, including one that mysteriously circled the entire cup and came out.